Search Knowledge Base by Keyword

 Tacuna Systems offers various load cell types not limited to just single point and double-ended load cells.
 We also offer load cells that lend themselves to a force shunt setup, and optional calibration services to ensure proper setup.
 Contact us for ideas specific to your application.

 A Quick Word on System Calibration

 Where force shunts are present, especially in determining the magnitude and direction of the force shunt, calibration is highly important.
-This means it helps to ensure that the instrument is providing an accurate indication of the actual force in the tested object (the object creating the force shunt).
+It helps to ensure that the instrument is providing an accurate indication of the actual force in the tested object that is creating the force shunt.

 When using load cells/force transducers, high precision calibration can occur before mounting in the field (also called formal calibration).
 However, for the specific application of force shunt measurement, the recommended practice is to calibrate the load cell directly on the object in the field right after installation.
 The calibration procedure will involve capturing the output of the load cell when there is zero-load on the shunt.
 This output is again measured when the maximum rated force is applied along the shunt.
 The calibration technician then makes the necessary adjustments to the amplifier and readout until the output of the measurement instrument matches the nominal value specified in its datasheet.
-As with any calibration procedure, it is important to control conditions such as temperature, alignment of load, and humidity when calibrating the force shunt as much as possible.
+As with any calibration procedure, it is important to control conditions such as temperature, alignment of load, and humidity as much as possible when calibrating the force shunt.

-This article explains the various concepts of force measurement, force shunts, and products in our product line that are readily available for measuring forces in the force shunt.
-Both methods discussed have very minimal effects on the dynamic mechanical behavior of the monitored structure as a whole; however, this article asserts the superiority of strain-gauge-based instrumentation technology for very high accuracy shunt force measurements.
-A third method exists: the use of strain washers.
-These are predominantly piezoelectric devices not strain gauge technology.
+This article explains the various concepts of force measurement, force shunts, and products in our online shop that are readily available for measuring forces in the force shunt.
+Both methods discussed have very minimal effects on the dynamic mechanical behavior of the monitored structure as a whole.
+However, this article recommends strain-gauge-based technology for very high accuracy shunt force measurements.